jhautala/DS5500/Weekly-Report-02.md

 Working on polyphonic pitch detection, it seems there are a number of ways to create sets of candidate frequencies for fundamentals.
 The magnitude of QISP-refined spectral peaks would be the most straightforward solution (from where I am in the project).
 Otherwise, there are a few established methods and an experimental method I have been working on.

+## Other Techniques
+I found [PITCH DETECTION METHODS REVIEW](https://ccrma.stanford.edu/~pdelac/154/m154paper.htm), which seems like a decent summary of a few diverse techniques.

 ## Experimental "Harmonic Kernel"
 I implemented a "harmonic kernel" solution (this seems conceptually similar to [Harmonic Product Spectrum](http://musicweb.ucsd.edu/~trsmyth/analysis/Harmonic_Product_Spectrum.html)) for detecting fundamental frequencies.
 The idea is to create a `1xN` kernel, with `N` frequency bins evenly spaced along a log2-scaled axis (e.g. bin zero would be an interval of zero cents, or a "unison"; bin 10 would represent an interval of ten cents, etc.).
 Then we populate the frequency bins with values between zero and one, following a distribution that peaks at intervals that match natural harmonics.